Divorce Mediation – How Does it Work?

 By: Megan Mason

-Divorce Mediation is when an attorney or licensed mediator meets with a client or spouse in the hopes of coming together on the issues in their divorce proceedings without having to come to Court.
+Divorce Mediation on long island is when an attorney or licensed mediator meets with a client or spouse in the hopes of coming together on the issues in their divorce proceedings without having to come to Court.
 Divorce Mediation can save the time and money associated with going to trial.
 The key thing to understand in mediation is the mediator does not represent either side.
 This is important to understand because often, when people get angry at the mediator they think the lawyer or mediator are trying to get them to do what is best for them.

 Divorce Mediation on Long Island starts with a brief background information about the parties involved.
 This can include the names of each party, any children (if applicable), the ages of the parties, address(s), phone numbers and email addresses.
 The purpose of the background information is to determine if everyone involved is a good fit for the job.
 The next step is to identify potential complications, past situations, and what makes each person different from others.
 Based on the information from the background investigation and from the individual clients, a recommendation is made.
 The recommendation is then shared with the parties and their attorneys, who will review it and make a decision about the next steps.

 Divorce Mediation on Long Island is quick and easy.
 Because the process is set up between the divorcing parties, it is free for both clients and the law firms involved to participate.
 Both parties are aware that their conversations will be recorded and may be later used in court if there is a dispute over some issues or a need to have the parties present at a trial.